 Finally, this might be stating the obvious, but make sure you can teach your online lessons from somewhere with a reliable internet connection.
 Nothing will have students switching off quicker than a crackly connection that keeps on cutting out.

-So the good news is, just like in any face-to-face classroom, the real key to getting your online students involved is to find out what motivates them and give them their own reason to be engaged in the classroom.
+So the good news is, just like in any face-to-face classroom, the real key to getting your online students involved is to find out what motivates them and give them their reason to be engaged in the classroom.
+You may find that the mediums that work best in the real-life classroom, also work in an online environment.

 Whether it's music, chatting about a particular subject, connecting what you're doing to the real world, or just being allowed to go to town on the drawing tool, don't be afraid to try different things with your students until you find something that works for them.